startechup/networking-valley/README.md

 Or you can directly add the below lines to your project's `build.gradle` file.

 ```
-compile 'com.mcxiaoke.volley:library:1.0.19'
+compile 'com.android.volley:volley:1.0.0'
-compile 'com.squareup.okhttp:okhttp:2.5.0'
+compile 'com.squareup.okhttp3:okhttp:3.2.0'
-compile 'com.squareup.okhttp:okhttp-urlconnection:2.5.0'
+compile 'com.squareup.okhttp:okhttp-urlconnection:2.7.5'
-compile 'com.squareup.okio:okio:1.6.0'
+compile 'com.squareup.okio:okio:1.7.0'
 ```

-Note: In the new build 1.0.5, we included in this library the Apache's httpcore and httpmime jar files essential to construct the multipart/form-data enctype for uploading images.
+Note: Starting from build 1.0.5, we included in this library the Apache's httpcore and httpmime jar files essential to construct the multipart/form-data enctype for uploading images.

 ### Features